 Our industry is experiencing a severe driver shortage.
-While we have been able to grow our driver count significantly over the past few years, we saw our average driver count drop by just over 2% year over year due in large part to our turnover rate rising to historically high levels over the past two years.
 As the need to hire drivers has risen across our industry the trend we are seeing is that more and more of the applicants are drivers with little to no experience in the tank truck business.
-While we put extraordinary efforts into training and retaining these new drivers, we believe this trend is having an impact not only on the higher turnover rates we have experienced but also in our safety numbers as both our product mix frequency rates were up in fiscal 2015 versus fiscal 2014.
 Our management team is keenly focused on continuing to grow our driver count in markets where there are opportunities for us to grow our business and to retain all of our drivers at the levels we have historically achieved while balancing the aforementioned trends and associated risks of the "new to the industry" driver applicant pool.
-In an effort to improve our success rate against this challenging trend, we are continuing to work with two third-party consultants.
-Through the implementation of a new software program, the first consultant is helping us to identify, communicate with and ultimately hire qualified drivers much more quickly than we were able to do in the past.
-The second consultant is helping us determine (pre-hire) which new driver applicants are less likely to turnover early on in their careers with us thus adding new and valuable information into our hiring decision making process.
+Through the implementation of a new software program, we have enhanced our ability to quickly identify, communicate with and ultimately hire qualified drivers.
+We have also implemented programs to help us determine which new driver applicants are less likely to turnover early on in their careers with us thus adding new and valuable information into our hiring decision making process.